Job Archives

 - Perform direct patient care duties.

-- Referral of patients that require services beyond the services that are offered at NTACHC
+- Referral of Non-Pediatric female patients that require gynecologic or obstetrical services beyond the services that are provided by NTACHC.

 - Completes medical charts after each visit according to the problem-oriented medical records system.
 If not feasible, to comply with NTACHC’s policy and procedures regarding chart completion.